Looking for a pool in Sydney with a difference, these pools in Sydney Harbour each with their own charm and history make a lovely day out.

-The pool is scheduled for renovations soon but will remain open this summer 2021.
+The pool is closed for renovations

 This is a great spot for Sydney visitors to swim.
 Right underneath the Sydney Harbour Bridge, you can’t get much better views than this.
 There are lanes for serious swimmers, or you can just cool off and take in the view.
 The pool is heated in winter and open from 5.30am to 9 pm weekdays and 7 pm weekends.

 Tip: Before or after your swim take a stroll past Luna Park to Wendy’s Secret Garden

 86 world records were set in this pool!

 Getting there: 4 Alfred St Milsons Point, right at the Milson’s Point ferry wharf or a short walk from Milson’s Point train station.